Agentic AI: agents that do the work, not just talk about it

 A note on honesty

-We go deep as Claude specialists and are building toward formal Anthropic partner credentials — we don't claim endorsements we don't hold.
+We go deep where depth pays and stay model-flexible — we don't claim endorsements or partner credentials we don't hold.
 And we'll tell you when an agent is the wrong tool: if a deterministic workflow or simple integration solves your problem, that's what we'll recommend.
 Spotting a wave includes knowing when not to ride it.